arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 - [Debugging a Cloud Service with Emulator Express](http://msdn.microsoft.com/en-us/library/windowsazure/dn339018.aspx): explains how to test and debug a cloud service without running Visual Studio as an administrator.

-- [Initialize or Change Windows Azure Diagnostics Configuration](http://msdn.microsoft.com/en-us/library/windowsazure/hh411537.aspx): describes the different aspects of the Diagnostic configuration, like the Diagnostics data sources, the Diagnostics Monitor settings and storage of the Diagnostics data.
+- [Initialize or Change Microsoft Azure Diagnostics Configuration](http://msdn.microsoft.com/en-us/library/windowsazure/hh411537.aspx): describes the different aspects of the Diagnostic configuration, like the Diagnostics data sources, the Diagnostics Monitor settings and storage of the Diagnostics data.

-- [Create and Use Performance Counters in a Windows Azure Application](http://msdn.microsoft.com/en-us/library/windowsazure/hh411542.aspx): shows how to use performance counters to measure the health of your Windows Azure application.
+- [Create and Use Performance Counters in a Microsoft Azure Application](http://msdn.microsoft.com/en-us/library/windowsazure/hh411542.aspx): shows how to use performance counters to measure the health of your Microsoft Azure application.
 You can collect data from existing performance counters or create custom performance counters to collect additional data.

 - [How to: Configure Trace Switches](http://msdn.microsoft.com/en-us/library/t06xyy08.aspx): by placing **Trace Switches** in your code, you can control whether tracing occurs or not and how <to what extent.
 This lets you monitor the status of your application in a production environment.